- AMIS-3: Development of Higher Education Institutions External Evaluation System, coordinated by SKVC

 The leading member state in the project is Lithuanian Ministry of Education, Science and Sport co-operating with the Centre for Quality Assessment in Higher Education (SKVC), the Qualifications and Vocational Education and Training Development Centre (KPMPC), European Social Fund Agency and French High Council for the Evaluation of Research and Higher Education (HCERES) together with the Institute of the Republic of Slovenia for Vocational Education and Training (CPI), acting as the Junior project partners.

 The value of the project is 1.5 million euros.
-The estimated implementation period is 27 months.
+The estimated implementation period is 27 months, from 1 October 2021 till 31 December 2023.

 Project aim is to sustain the system of external evaluation of higher education institutions.
 The implementation of this project will support the quality assurance as well as effectiveness of Lithuanian higher education and research system following the provisions of European Higher Education Area.
 During the project the mode of evaluation from the individual study programmes to the systematic study field quality evaluation will be shifted.